casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Dataset building for general sequence modelling in musical domains
 - Dataset building for sequence modelling in the specific application context.
 - Training a RNN LSTM for general sequence prediction
-- Applying transfer learning to further train the Model  towards a context domain specific application
+- Applying learning to further train the Model  towards a context domain specific application
 - Empirical evaluations of trainig iterations in transfer learning.
 - Using Deep Q Reinforcement Learning to tune this context specific model further using customized rewards from the application domain.
 - Design and application of context specific model evaluations mechanisms informed by application domain literature and practice.